Gerard-Uzo/e-voting-with-django/README.md

 After doing this, the voters can vote (provided that they are registered and verified)

 ## How do voters get verified ?
-OTP is sent to voter's phone.
-In a case of OTP delivery error, voter can request for OTP again.
-The OTP is sent via an SMS gateway.
-Voters can request for OTP for a maximum of three times.
-Same OTP is sent to voters

-## Can OTP verification be bypassed ?
-Yeah, sure.
-Open `settings.py` and toggle `SEND_OTP` to  `False` Then, wait till server restarts
+Verification is now based on matric numbers instead of phone numbers.
+OTP functionality has been removed as matric numbers cannot receive OTPs.
+Verification is handled manually by the administrator.

 ## Open to contribution ?
 Yeah.
 Pull requests are welcomed.

 ## Having any issue using this ?
 Please, let us know.
 Open up an issue.